Knowledge Bridging for Empathetic Dialogue Generation: Introduction

 \section{Introduction}

 Studies on social psychology suggest that \textit{empathy} is a crucial factor towards a more humanized dialogue system~\cite{zech2005talking}.
-Although plenty of researchers have attempted to control the emotional content of response either through an explicitly assigned emotional label~\cite{zhou2018mojitalk,zhou2018emotional,Wang018,song2019generating,ShenF20} or through a general term to encourage higher levels of affect~\cite{AsgharPHJM18}, it is still challenging for chatbots to conduct empathetic dialogue without the explicit emotion labels~(empathetic dialogue problem)~\cite{zhou2018emotional,rashkin2019towards}.
+Although plenty of researchers have attempted to control the emotional content of response either through an explicitly assigned emotional label~\cite{zhou2018mojitalk,zhou2018emotional,Wang018,song2019generating,ShenF20} or through a general term to encourage higher levels of affect~\cite{AsgharPHJM18}, it is still challenging for chatbots to conduct empathetic dialogues without the explicit emotion labels~(empathetic dialogue problem)~\cite{zhou2018emotional,rashkin2019towards}.
+Several recent works have been proposed to address the empathetic dialogue problem based on multi-task learning~\cite{Rashkin18,rashkin2019towards,wei2019emotion,lin2020caire}, the mixture of experts~\cite{LinMSXF19}, emotion mimicry~\cite{MajumderHPLGGMP20}, or multi-resolution user feedback~\cite{LiCRRTC20}.

-Several recent works have been proposed to address the empathetic dialogue problem based on multi-task learning~\cite{Rashkin18,rashkin2019towards,wei2019emotion,lin2020caire} or mixture of experts~\cite{LinMSXF19}.
-However, an unheeded deep concern is that humans usually rely on experience and external knowledge to acknowledge and express implicit emotions, which inspires us that external knowledge may play a crucial role in emotion understanding for empathetic dialogue systems.
-However, emotion perception and representation from external knowledge is still problematic for empathetic dialogue generation~\cite{ghosal2019dialoguegcn}.
+However, an unheeded deep concern is that humans usually rely on experience and external knowledge to acknowledge and express implicit emotions~\cite{zhong2019knowledge}.
+Figure~\ref{fig:example} shows a real-world example of empathetic dialogues.
+If we use non-stopwords of speaker's input as queries to acquire knowledge via external knowledge, we can obtain various emotion-related concepts along with their emotional intensity values, which play a crucial role in emotion understanding for empathetic dialogue systems.

-{According to a real-world example of empathetic dialogues (See Figure~\ref{fig:example}), we note that if we use non-stopwords of speaker's input as queries to acquire knowledge via two-type knowledge sources, i.e., a commonsense knowledge graph ConceptNet~\cite{speer2017conceptnet} and an emotional lexicon NRC\_VAD~\cite{mohammad2018obtaining}, we can obtain several emotion-related concepts along with their emotional intensity values\footnote{Concepts and values come from different knowledge sources.}, such as ``terrified (0.89)'' and ``bad (0.69)'', which could easily help listener to respond in an empathetic way.}